mzaiger/FootballDashboard/README.md

 unplayed or in-progress game (or a game it's never checked before) get re-fetched each run.

-## Omaha / Lincoln regional game (NFL page) — read this before trusting it

-You asked for the actual per-market regional coverage (which specific CBS or FOX game airs in the Omaha/Lincoln DMA) pulled from 506sports.com's maps.
-Here's what I found trying to build that:

-**506sports.com's per-game map pages (`nfl.php?yr=X&wk=Y`) build their market-by-market data client-side in JavaScript.** A plain HTTP GET (what `requests`, `curl`, or any non-browser script does) returns an empty page shell — I confirmed this directly, fetching several different week pages and getting nothing back, while the same tool fetched 506sports' *season schedule index* page (`506sports.com/nfl/`) just fine, because that page's content is plain server-rendered HTML.
-The per-market station lists (e.g.
-"KETV/KMTV/KPTM — Omaha") only showed up because Google's crawler executes JavaScript when indexing and I could see fragments of it in search results — but a script can't do that without a real browser engine.

-**What this means for automation**: a `requests`-based Python script (what you asked for, and what runs in GitHub Actions without extra setup) cannot reliably scrape 506sports' actual regional routing.
-The two honest paths
-forward:

-1. **Headless-browser scraper (accurate, heavier)** — use Playwright to actually render the page's JavaScript and read the DOM/legend it produces.
-This works in GitHub Actions but adds a real browser installation to the workflow (bigger, slower runs, more moving parts to break when 506sports changes their page).
-I didn't build this — happy to if you want it, but wanted to flag the tradeoff first rather than quietly add a much heavier workflow.
-2. **Heuristic guess (what's implemented now, lightweight but unofficial)** — `regional_pick_omaha_lincoln` in the NFL builder: when a CBS or FOX window has more than one game, it guesses whichever game features the **Kansas City Chiefs**, then the **Denver Broncos** (both have historically been the closest teams to that market, since neither Omaha nor Lincoln has a home NFL team).
-It's clearly labeled "unofficial" on the page with a link back to 506sports.com to verify.
-This is *not* pulled from any real coverage map — it's a plausible guess based on geography, nothing more.

-If you want the accurate version, say the word and I'll build the Playwright path — just flagging that it's a meaningfully bigger lift (and a heavier, slower CI job) than the rest of this project.

 ## Live scores

 `scripts/fetch_scores.py` overlays live/final scores onto games already